-A withdrawn application cannot be edited or resubmitted to MBIE.
+4. A withdrawn application cannot be edited or resubmitted to MBIE.
 It remains in your organisation's project list with a status of Not Progressing and can be viewed and printed.

-If you wish to withdraw a submitted application, contact the Investment Operations team.
+If you wish to withdraw a submitted application, contact the Investment Operations team by email at imssupport@mbie.govt.nz.

-- To withdraw an un-submitted application:
+To withdraw an 'in progress' application:

 - 1. Locate and open the application.

-- 2. Click the more actions link.
+- 2. Click the more actions link in the 'Manage and Submit' section.

 - 3. Click the Make not progressing button.